I heard about new California lighting regulations, what is Title 24?

 California passed new building regulations to protect the environment.
 You can find a summary HERE, otherwise you can read the entire document HERE.
 Residential permits released prior to January 2017 may have different (2013) T-24 requirements.
 Please consult with your contractor for specific regulatory situations.
 We will always be sure to supply compliant fixtures.

 Yes!
 With the manufacturer's recommended dimmers and transformers if applicable.
 Check their websites for "compatible dimmers"

-Which ever color temperature you choose, try and keep the same temp throughout open spaces where the variation from warm to cool might look strange.
+Each person tends to prefer a different temperature, but it's important to note that which ever color temperature you choose, try and keep it consistent throughout open spaces where the variation from warm to cool will be visible.

-It's essential to have a furniture layout as soon as possible so junction boxes & floor outlets can be located where desired.
+A fixture layout!
+Before you can produce this, it's essential to have a furniture layout as soon as possible so junction boxes and floor outlets can be located where desired.
 You will also want to consider the control of the lighting, space by space so that separate switch legs can be wired all prior to drywall installation.

-In rooms with 8' ceilings we like 60"- 72" for a decorative piece.
-For an up lighting sconce we usually go to 80".
+In rooms with 8' ceilings we like 72" to 74" for a decorative piece.
+For an up lighting sconce we usually go to 80" or 84".

 A junction box that is installed over the framing in a wall or ceiling inside and most often outside that is 1/2" deep.
 Pancake boxes are too shallow for many of today's LED powered light fixtures who come with a "driver" that normally fits inside a "standard" depth junction box.
 When selecting a fixture check if it has a driver that it is integrated into the fixture itself or if not, then be sure you have the right boxes for installation in place.